sprucelabsai/developer.spruce.ai/calendar/index.md

 ## Notes:

 1. If you are trying to get the person off an event, use `getPersonFromEvent()` that is passed to the constructor of your tool.
-Don't use `event.target.personId` as the person tied ot an event might be different than the person the event is targeting.
+Don't use `event.target.personId` as the person tied to an event might be different than the person the event is targeting. `getPersonFromEvent()` is implemented by the skill creator and may do other lookups, like finding a client vs a teammate.

-`getPersonFromEvent()` is implemented by the skill creator and may do other lookups, like finding a client vs a teammate.
+2. When building a tool, use `CalendarToolTestFactory.Tool(...)` instead of `this.Controller(...)` so your tool gets all the required params sent to it's constructor.